carlosbrando/rails21-book/text/01_ActiveRecord/03_named_scope.markdown

 	Article.containing_the_letter_a.find(:first)
 	Article.containing_the_letter_a.find(:all, :conditions => {…})

 Instead of creating a new method named **published** to return all published posts, I'm using a **named\_scope** to do it for me.
-But it can go even further.
+But it can go even further than this.
 Let's look at another example of how it can be used:

 	named_scope :written_before, lambda { |time|
 	  { :conditions => ['written_on < ?', time] }